SeisComP/seiscomp/doc/base/glossary.rst

       Moment magnitude derived as a weighted average of other magnitudes.

    magnitude, broadband P-wave moment (Mwp)
       The Mwp is a rapid estimate of the moment magnitude based on the first-arrival P waves on broadband seismograph records.
 The displacement seismograms of the P wave portion are considered as source time function approximation.
 The seismic moment is estimated for each station by integrating the displacement records.
-The combination of multiple records results in an estimation of the moment magnitude without correction for the source mechanism (Tsuboi et al., 1995).
+The combination of multiple records results in an estimation of the moment magnitude without correction for the source mechanism (:cite:t:`tsuboi-1995`).

       * Amplitude unit in |scname|: **nanometer times second** (nm*s)
       * Time window: 95 s